 Neil Bush introduced Dick to Paul Marchand, General Manager of Shadow Hawk Golf Club, where the golf tournaments were first held.
 Ben Crenshaw was also introduced and he became our celebrity golf professional for a number of years and chose Impact A Hero as his charity of choice for the Senior Skins Game in Maui, Hawaii.
 Peter Jacobsen now supports Impact A Hero and provides golf lessons to our heroes at the annual golf tournament.

 In addition to our annual Impact A Hero Weekend in Houston, we continue to have roots in Cincinnati.
 We work with Bob Castellini, owner of the Cincinnati Reds, and host Impact A Hero Reds Opening Day for the past six years.
 Our wounded heroes are honored in a downtown parade before the game and then on the field in a pregame ceremony.
-We also have two Hero Motorcycle Rides in Cincinnati with over 600 motorcycles participate.

 In 2005 the inaugural Impact A Hero Weekend was held in Sugar Land, Texas.
 It was the beginning of a grass roots effort by Impact A Hero to provide a network of much needed continuous emotional and financial support services to our wounded heroes